maickrau/ribotin/README.md

 ##### Clustering morphs with ultralong ONT reads

 If you have ultralong ONT reads, you can include them to produce consensuses of highly abundant rDNA morphs similar to the CHM13 assembly.
 For `ribotin-ref`, add the parameter `--nano /path/to/ont/reads.fa` (multiple files may be added with `--nano file1.fa --nano file2.fa` etc). `ribotin-verkko` will automatically check if ONT reads were used in the assembly and use them, and can be overrode with `--do-ul=no`.
-This will error correct the ultralong ONT reads by aligning them to the variant graph, extract rDNA morphs from the corrected reads, cluster them based on sequence similarity, and compute a consensus for each cluster.
+This will error correct the ultralong ONT reads by aligning them to the allele graph, extract rDNA morphs from the corrected reads, cluster them based on sequence similarity, and compute a consensus for each cluster.
 This requires [GraphAligner](https://github.com/maickrau/GraphAligner) to be installed.

 ##### Annotations